STUDIO GOSSE DE KORT

 Gosse de Kort (1978) studied Architecture at the TU Delft and graduated cum laude at the Master department of Artscience of the Royal Academy of the Arts and Royal Conservatory of The Hague in 2008.
 He is driven by his interests in perception, embodiment, movement and the notion of affect, against a backdrop of spatial experience.
-Starting from the belief that space is a mental construct, he develops space-time scenarios by combining the expressive potential of space with the possibilities of composition in time and motion, resulting in installations and performances.
+Starting from the belief that space is a mental construct, he develops space-time scenarios by combining the expressive potential of space with the possibilities of composition in time and motion, resulting in installations and (directing) performances.
 His installations often feature the audience as co-actor and offer the opportunity to explore the environment or situation in articulated ways.
 He likes to think about his work as a form of “experience architecture” or “spatial dramaturgy”.

 Studio Gosse de Kort started in 2008 as a rather individually based art practice and developed throughout the years towards a more collaborative way of working.
 In which the sharing of ideas and expertise became an intrinsic part of the studio practice.
 Based on the character of a project a multidisciplinary team is being formed to work on self formulated missions, to explore shared fascinations and to develop the necessary means or media for the projects.
-These collaborations often spark an intensive research and development of ideas, which can span different projects or lead to intermittent series.
+These collaborations often spark an intensive research and a more long term development of ideas, which can span different projects or lead to intermittent series.

 Recently the studio released the kinetic installation Ma, which has been designed as a research instrument to explore the relationship between architecture and choreography in collaboration with choreographer Amos ben Tal and programmer Rolf Meesters.